-Name: Project Title: Introduction Poor □ Borderline □ Good □ Very Good □ The identified health ch nallenge, individual o r community, is clearly explained and an app ropriate title chosen.
+Name: Project Title: Introduction Poor □ Borderline 🗆 Good □ Very Good □ The identified health ch hallenge, individual o r community, is clearly explained and an app propriate title chosen.
 Why was this topic cho sen?
-The context of t the problem is explored l.
-Poor - title unclear, we don't understand w hy you chose this topic, problem unclear, coi ntext not explored, title confusing Very Good- problem cl early outlined, under standing of patient or o community is shown, context is explored fully including FIFE if ap plicable, enthusiasm and interest in the pro blem is shown Literature Search Poor □ Borderline 🗆 Good □ Very Good □ The student performs a thorough and appr opriate literature searc th.
-The student comm ents on the quality and quantity of the lit erature in general rel ating to the topic.
-Poor - minimal or no explanation of search strategy or inappropri ate strategy; cursory or no appraisal of the literature Very Good - clear and appropriate search strategy, multiple refere ences examined inclu ding original research when availab ole, appropriate level of appraisal of literatur e quantity and qualit у Narrowing Results Poor □ Borderline □ Good □ Very Good □ of the Literature The student explained why certain articles were chosen for review v, demonstrating an ι ınderstanding of how to appraise both the quality of literati ure and its applicability to family medicine in the community.
-Poor - cursory or no e explanation of why co ertain articles were cho sen for inclusion.
-No mention of applicability to family medicine.
-Very Good - clear and l appropriate explana ation of why articles are chosen, appropriate level of appraisal of the quality of the li terature, considerati on of applicability to fa mily medicine shown Putting it Together Poor □ Borderline □ Good □ Very Good □ & Shared Decision- making The student applies the ne results of their lite rature search directly t o the patient or comr munity.
-The student used the literature to used the literature to create a plan for their patient or community, considering the pros and cons of different courses of a different courses of action, including the patient's context, values and wishes into the plan.
-Poor - the student fai led to consider the n eeds and characteristic s of their patient or c ommunity when choosing a course of a action.
-Minimal or no discussion of potentia l benefits and harms of of chosen course of action is evident.
-No consideration or discussion of the patient's values or concerns with regards to the decision to be made. decision to be made.
+The context of the problem is explored l.
+Poor - title unclear, we don't understand w hy you chose this topic, problem unclear, co ntext not explored, title confusing Very Good- problem cl early outlined, under rstanding of patient or o community is shown, context is explored fully including FIFE if ap plicable, enthusiasm and interest in the pro blem is shown Literature Search Poor □ Borderline \square Good □ Very Good □ The student performs a thorough and appr ropriate literature searc th.
+The student comm ents on the quality and quantity of the lite erature in general re lating to the topic.
+Poor - minimal or no e explanation of search strategy or inappropri ate strategy; cursory or no appraisal of the literature Very Good - clear and appropriate search strategy, multiple refere ences examined inclu ding original research when availab le, appropriate level of appraisal of literatur re quantity and qualit У T , Narrowing Results Poor 🗆 Borderline □ Good □ Very Good □ of the Literature · • were chosen for review ure and its applicability - • • ertain articles were cho sen for inclusion.
+No mention of applicability to family • ation of why articles are ' ' · on of applicability to fa , Putting it Together Poor 🗆 Borderline 🗆 Good □ Very Good □ & Shared Decision- making The student applies the results of their literature search directly to the patient or community.
+The student used the literature to create a plan for their patient or community, considering the pros and cons of different courses of action, including the patient's context, values and wishes into the plan.
+Poor - the student failed to consider the needs and characteristics of their patient or community when choosing a course of action.
+Minimal or no discussion of potential benefits and harms of chosen course of • consideration or disc ussion of the patient's \ values or concerns wi in regards to the decision to be made.